content://cz.mobilesoft.appblock.fileprovider/cache/blank.html

 1. Redirecting Blocked Web Content

 When AppBlock blocks access to certain websites, it doesn’t just throw an error.
-It might redirect the user to a blank.html
+It might redirect the user to a blank.html to avoid confusion or technical errors in the webview.

 2. Preloading Cache in Webview Controls